captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-But if a safe falls on my head when I’m dead drunk at 6 in the morning, hanging out in a location where safes are known to sometimes drop on heads --
+But if a safe falls on my head when I’m dead drunk at 6 in the morning, hanging out in a location where safes are known to sometimes drop on heads—

 ---